For Senior Taxpayers

 Question: Are the proceeds I received from a reverse mortgage taxable to me?

 No, the amounts received from a reverse mortgage are not taxable.
 A reverse mortgage is a loan.
 The lender is paying you (in a lump sum, a monthly advance, a line of credit or a combination of all three) while you continue to live in your home.

 - With a reverse mortgage, you retain title to your home.

-- Any interest (including original issue discount) accrued on a reverse mortgage is not deductible until you actually pay it, which is usually when you pay off the loan in full.
-Your deduction may be limited because a reverse mortgage loan generally is subject to the limit on Home Equity Debt discussed in Part II of Publication 936, Home Mortgage Interest Deduction.
+- Any interest (including original issue discount) accrued on a reverse mortgage is not deductible until you actually pay it (usually when you pay off the loan in full).
+The deduction you can take for interest paid on a reverse mortgage loan is also generally subject to the limit on home equity debt discussed in Part II of Publication 936, Home Mortgage Interest Deduction.

 Subcategory: For Senior Taxpayers